SpecialDude/matrixObj/README.md

 # **matrixObj**

- A small simple matrix module for basic mathematical matrix operations.
+ A simple matrix module for basic mathematical matrix operations.
 Create and make use of _Matrix objects_ in your python codes, perform operations like
  Matrix Addition, Subtration, Multiplication and Scalar Division and other operations like (transpose, co-factor, inverse, minor, determinant, adjoint and elementary operation).

 > ## Installation